suzhenye/k8s-from-scratch/CoreOS-Bringup.md

 There's one final step to perform, which is to register these certificates in the sshd configuration, so that it presents them to users connecting.
-So, on the server:
+On CoreOS, the default sshd_config is a symlink to the read-only vendor partition, so we need to make it mutable first.

 ```console
 ramdisk$ rm /mnt/etc/ssh/sshd_config